JacobPStrock/JacobPStrock.github.io/_posts/2022-02-05-Making-a-Github-Hosted-Website-with-Jekyll-and-Ruby.md

 5. Add content to the README.md as desired
 6. You can change the title and description with "title:_yourtitle_" and "description:_yourdescription_" by adding these to the _config.yml file

-Voila, you have made a site under the url _https://username.github.io_ .
+_Voila_, you have made a site under the url _https://username.github.io_ .
 If you want to make additions, such as to add more pages, you can do so with Jekyll.
 If you are taking this option 1 route, you can see the github documentation [here](https://docs.github.com/en/pages/quickstart) for additional details.
+Do note however, that it may take a few minutes for changes to update.

 __Option 2__:

+This second option is the focus of the article and for those who want more control.
+I will cover how to use custom themes, adapt them to your needs, add pages, add posts, and even getting a custom domain name for your website.

+### Using a custom theme and template
+The amount of open source themes for Jekyll is astounding.
+With little effort, you can make use themes built with the design skill of professional web designers.
+While there are a wealth of themes of high quality, it can be a little intimidating at first to know how to update and implement them for your own needs, especially if like me you were not familiar with Jekyll and web-design before hand.
+Fear-not, I will take you through how to build a beautiful site with the example of the _minimal mistakes_ theme.

+There are actually several ways to implement the minimal mistakes theme, but I recommend forking the repository and using this as a template.
+Obviously, with your own forked version of the template, it let's us make more changes down the line since we have access to all the code.

+To build your Github page from the repository via forking, simply navigate to the minimal mistakes [repository]{https://github.com/mmistakes/minimal-mistakes}.
+Click the fork icon on the top right menu like such:

+[fork icon]{assets\images\Post_Images\Fork_screenshot.PNG}

+As in option 1, we need to rename this repository on our own profile with name _username.github.io_.
+Under the forked repository, you can do this simply by clicking on settings on the menu bar, and typing the new name of your repository in the top box:

+[repository rename]{assets\images\Post_Images\Fork_screenshot.PNG}

+Under "Code & operations" go to pages.
+Your github site should now be up and running on _https://username.github.io_.

+Of course, what you see are all the default pages and content for this theme.
+How do we include our information and customize?

+### Building and Serving Locally

+Because we are really starting with a blank template of a site, and you are going to want to visualize your changes as you go, it is best to add your content locally.
+In essence, adding everything is possible directly from your profile it Github but it will be particularly painful because commits will take several minutes to take effect.

+For your local environment, you will need git installed and ssh-key properly setup.
+If you do not already have this configured on your computer I recommend this tutorial.
+You will also need Jekyll and Ruby, again for installation and setup, I will point you to an excellent tutorial for both [Windows]{} and [Mac]{}.
+Last, you will need a text editor, I recommend Visual Studio Code, because it facilitates fast staging, commits, and push to your Github.
+This means you'll be able to develop quickly and easily.